hunsalz/smart-sensor/README.md

 ## [Weather-Station](https://weather-station-8266.firebaseapp.com/) online.

 Weather-Station is a [Polymer 2.0](https://www.polymer-project.org/2.0/) app hosted on [Firebase](https://firebase.google.com).
 All sensor values are collected by an ESP8266 development board.
-The ESP8266 pushes all collected sensor values into [Firebase Realtime Database](https://firebase.google.com/docs/database/).
+The ESP8266 pushes all collected sensor values into a [Firebase Realtime Database](https://firebase.google.com/docs/database/).
 Values are pre-processed by [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) to extend sensor values by timestamp and to limit the amount of historical values.
 Any new values are displayed instantly.
 The App itself is easily extandable by new widgets.

 ## Hardware listing